feizc/SAIC/README.md

-# SAIC
-Semi-Autoregressive Image Captioning
+# Semi-autoregressive Image Captioning

-Official implementation for MM2021 paper
+The implementation code for [MM2021 oral](https://dl.acm.org/doi/10.1145/3474085.3475179) paper is integrated in this [repository](https://github.com/feizc/UniCap).